loffa/in-songlist/README.md

 ## Contributing (songs)

 This section describes how to add to, or edit the songlist.
 All songs are stored in markdown (`.md`) files following a specific format so they can be read by the builder.
-Song's filenames should begin with an unique ID (0-4095) and optionally (but recomended) something to identify the song separated by `_`.
-Generally the identifier will be based on the title of the song, e.g. "Moder Kista" is `0_Moder_Kista.md`.
+Song's filenames should begin with a unique ID (0-4095) and optionally (but recommended) something to identify the song separated by `_`.
+Generally, the identifier will be based on the title of the song, e.g. "Moder Kista" is `0_Moder_Kista.md`.
 Read more here for the process of how to [add a new song](#creating) and [modifying an existing song](#modifying).

 ### Format

-All files are named contain two sections, YAML front matter first and content second.
-The YAML front matter contains the songs metadata, and the content contains the lyrics.
+All files are named and contain two sections, YAML front matter first and content second.
+The YAML front matter contains the song's metadata, and the content contains the lyrics.

 The front matter is contained by one line with `---` each before and after the section.
 Possible fields in the front matter are: